 Types of Accident Insurance:

-- Car accident insurance which is purchased by drivers to protect themselves and other in the event of an accident.
+Car accident insurance is purchased by drivers to protect themselves and others in the event of an accident.

 To be sure you fully understand what your policy does or does not cover, as when considering any insurance policy, it is best to talk with an insurance agent that you know and trust before making any choices about buying accident insurance.